 Two-Michelin-starred Port Isaac chef Nathan Outlaw has a cameo role as a man who has unwisely parked his car where the tide can swamp it.

-Island Records released the film's original soundtrack titled 'Keep Hauling - Music From The Movie' on 15 March 2019.
+Island Records released the film's original soundtrack titled 'Keep Hauling - Music From The Movie'.